-Cycle 36 will see the release of the almost final version of the upgraded GMRT (uGMRT) to users.
-Observations with the full array of 30 antennas will be possible for 4 bands of the uGMRT : 120-240 MHz (Band-2), 250-500 MHz (Band-3), 550-850 MHz (Band-4) and 1000-1460 MHz (Band-5), in regular release mode.
-All the uGMRT observations will be with a 30-antenna back-end with a choice of 100, 200 or 400 MHz processing bandwidth for the correlator, with the default choice of 2048 channels, as well as the corresponding IA/PA beamformer outputs for pulsar observations.
+Status of the GMRT : Over the last few years, the GMRT has been going through a major upgrade which is now complete.
+Cycle 38 will have the upgraded GMRT (uGMRT) available for observations with the full array of 30 antennas for all the 4 bands of the uGMRT: 120-240 MHz (Band-2), 250-500 MHz (Band-3), 550-850 MHz (Band-4) and 1000-1460 MHz (Band-5), in regular release mode.
+All the uGMRT observations will be with a 30-antenna backend with a choice of 100, 200 or 400 MHz processing bandwidth for the correlator, with the default choice of 2048 channels, as well as the corresponding IA/PA beamformer outputs for pulsar observations.
 However, some advanced modes will only be available on a shared risk basis, meaning that (a) these advanced features and modes may not be fully tested and guaranteed for performing as per the specs, and the user shares the risk of failure and/or under performance of these modes of the system, and should be ready to use these on an "as is, where is" basis for their observations; (b) as a corollary of the above, no make-up time will be allotted for under-performance of the system in these modes.